brendanneal12/enpm809y_final/group12_final/README.txt

 2. Build and Source.
 3. In one terminal, execute: ros2 launch final_project final_project.launch.py
 4. In another terminal, source, then execute: ros2 launch group12_final robot_controller.launch.py

+# Important Note:
+1. Please be patient.
+We had to give some extra "sleep time" to ensure everything was set in palce before navigating through the poses.